namanjain27/expense-tracker/README.md

 2. category-based budget vs actual expenses column-graph
 3. expense intention breakdown (need,want and savings) pie-chart
 4. Daily expense variation line graph

-## File Structure
-1. all the backend files exist in the same directory
-2. All the frontend files exist in the expense-tracker-frontend directory
-3. main.py contains all the API and there function implementation
-4. All the UI components are in expense-tracker-frontend\src\components
-5. all the api call from frontend are written in expense-tracker-frontend\src\services\api.ts

 ## Frontend Setup
 1. Install dependencies